Coca-Cola Company phasing out one of its longtime beverages

 Despite dropping Honest Tea from its portfolio, Coca-Cola will continue to produce its Honest Kids line of beverages.
 The company will also retain ownership of the Honest Tea brand, despite phasing out its products.

-Aside from Honest Tea, Gold Peak and Peace Tea, the Coca-Cola Company’s coffee and tea portfolio includes Fuzetea and several brands sold largely overseas, including Ayataka, Costa Coffee, Dogadan and Georgia.
+Aside from Honest Tea, Gold Peak, and Peace Tea, the Coca-Cola Company’s coffee and tea portfolio include Fuzetea and several brands sold largely overseas, including Ayataka, Costa Coffee, Dogadan, and Georgia.